faccus/network_butcher/README.md

 The project is structured into three main directories:

-- include: It contains all the header files
+- include: It contains all the header files.
+A [README](include/README.md) file describing its contents is also available.
-- src: It contains all the source files
+- src: It contains all the source files.
+A [README](src/README.md) file describing its contents is also available.
 - google_tests: It contains all the source files of the tests
 - mains: It contains a collection of main files to test the performances of the program